-The help and man Commands
+The type, help and man Commands

 Think of help and man as your built-in Linux cheat sheets.
 When you're not sure how to use a command or need to look up its options, these commands are your best friends.
 They're like having a Linux expert right at your fingertips!